The Difference Between Good and Bad Stiffness

 Here we engage the anterior core – increase stiffness – to promote more posterior pelvic tilt (decrease “bad” stiffness in lumbar spine) in order to improve ROM, in addition to getting movement from the right areas (in this case the hips).

 Likewise we can throw the hip flexors underneath the bus.
-I think we all know someone who’s been stretching their “tight” hip flexors since Patrick Swayze (er, I mean Dalton) was busting heads in the movie Roadhouse.
+I think we all know someone who’s been stretching their “tight” hip flexors since 1997.

 I’d garner a guess the reason they feel tight/stiff is due to protective tension (and not actual tightness).

-Instead, perform a REAL Hip Flexor Stretch by increasing (good) stiffness in other areas – the anterior core and glutes – to turn things off, put yourself into a better position, and actually get at the crux of the issue.
+Instead, perform a REAL Hip Flexor Stretch by increasing (good) stiffness in the appropriate areas – the anterior core and glutes – and actually get at the crux of the issue.

 Another prime example would be the lats.